GadgetAngel/STM32-Template/README.md

 ---

-### How to access GDB server on Linux and Windows machines:
+### How to START up GDB server on Linux and Windows machines:

 For **LINUX and WINDOWS** users:
 The gdb server is built into the stlink's st-util utility.
 Start the gdb server by executing the following command in a